pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/19_Newsletter.md

 and at the end, just push the **Send Newsletter Now** button.

-## Sending newsletter from the command-line
+## Sending Newsletter from the Command Line

 You can use the command-line interface to send newsletters (cron-jobs, scheduling...)